RoboticsIRL/workshops/workshop0/Setup.md

 # Workshop Zero - *Getting Set Up with Linux / Ubuntu*

 Welcome to the first worksheet in our series "Intro to Robotics Programming with ROS and Linux".
 For all workshops in this series we will be utilizing the Ubuntu operating system, inarguably the most user friendly and most common Linux [distribution][1] \[1].
-The aim of this worksheet is to get you set up in a Linux OS such that we can hit the ground running in subseqent events.
+The aim of this worksheet is to get you set up in a Linux OS such that we can hit the ground running in subsequently events.
 The motivations for using Linux and ROS will be outlined in the next workshop, so for now just follow the instructions :).

 ___